Clifford analysis: Atiyah–Singer–Dirac operator

 where τ is the scalar curvature on the manifold, and Γ^{∗} is the adjoint of Γ. The operator D^{2} is known as the spinorial Laplacian.

 If M is compact and τ ≥ 0 and τ > 0 somewhere then there are no non-trivial harmonic spinors on the manifold.
 This is Lichnerowicz' theorem.
 It is readily seen that Lichnerowicz' theorem is a generalization of Liouville's theorem from one variable complex analysis.
-This allows us to note that over the space of smooth spinor sections the operator D is invertible such a manifold.
+This allows us to note that over the space of smooth spinor sections on such a manifold the operator D is invertible.